Atlanta Hawks: 2018–2026: Trae Young era

 On May 11, 2018, Lloyd Pierce was hired by the Atlanta Hawks as head coach.
 On June 21, the Hawks selected Luka Dončić with the third overall pick in the 2018 NBA draft and immediately traded him to the Dallas Mavericks for a 2019 protected first-round pick and the draft rights to Trae Young.
 The Atlanta Hawks also selected Kevin Huerter with the 19th pick and Omari Spellman with the 30th pick of the 2018 NBA draft.
 It was speculated that the Hawks general manager, Travis Schlenk, was following the same plan for a rebuild that he had success with in Golden State.

 In July 2018, the Hawks acquired Jeremy Lin, and traded Dennis Schröder, after he demanded to be traded.
 Carmelo Anthony was acquired in the trade involving Schröder, but was later waived through a buyout.
 During the off-season, the team signed Vince Carter and Alex Len among other players.
 In February 2019, Lin was bought out, and eventually signed with the Toronto Raptors.

 In the 2019 NBA Draft, the Atlanta Hawks obtained DeAndre Hunter who was drafted with the 4th pick.
 They also used the 10th pick, that they acquired when they traded Luka Dončić for Trae Young, to acquire Cam Reddish.

-On January 23, 2020, Trae Young was selected to his first All Star Game.
-He was voted in as a starter and was the first Hawks player to start in an All Star Game since Dikembe Mutombo in 1998.
+On January 23, 2020, Trae Young was selected to his first All-Star Game.
+He was voted in as a starter and was the first Hawks player to start in an All-Star Game since Dikembe Mutombo in 1998.
 On February 4, 2020, the Hawks were involved in a four team trade in which they acquired Clint Capela and Nenê.
-Capela was healing from a foot injury at the time and did not play for that entire season, which was cut short due the NBA's COVID-19 protocols.
+Capela was healing from a foot injury at the time and did not play for that entire season, which was cut short due to the NBA's COVID-19 protocols.
 Nenê was waived by the Hawks on February 6, 2020.
 Carter retired after the season after spending a record 22 seasons in the NBA.